Etruscan Trails in Central Italy

 In the footsteps of an ancient civilization

-This brand new 8-night tour for 2020 starts and finishes in the Eternal City and follows in the footsteps of the Etruscans - an ancient civilization which populated the centre of Italy long before the Romans.
+This 8-night tour starts and finishes in the Eternal City and follows in the footsteps of the Etruscans - an ancient civilization which populated the centre of Italy long before the Romans.
 We visit UNESCO World Heritage tombs, walk along sunken Etruscan roads and explore the outstanding towns of Civita di Bagnoregio and Orvieto which were both important Etruscan settlements.
 Our hikes take us through the rolling landscape of central Italy, with its olive groves, cypresses and vineyards as well as to the tranquil waters of Lake Vico and Lake Bolsena.
 We finish in the Val d'Orcia, a strikingly beautiful valley in the southern part of Tuscany and home to some of Italy's most celebrated wines.

 This tour starts and finishes in Rome, and our pick-up and drop-off point is Rome's Fiumicino airport.
 People might choose to extend their walking holiday in Italy by spending more time there or by visiting Milan, Venice, Florence or Siena.
 For more ideas on where to go visit our City Guide page.

 Single supplement: €295

 Our tours are genuinely all-inclusive - learn more about what we offer.

 • 8 nights’ accommodation in three wonderful hotels